Matteias Collet

 3. A DNS A and AAAA entry pointing to the relay server

-2. A unique /128 ULA address for each server, outside the /48 range of (1), used within the wireguard tunnel mesh
+2. A unique /128 ULA address for each server, outside the /48 range of (1), used within the wireguard tunnel mesh (further down referred to as Mesh Tunnel IP)

-3. A unique /128 ULA address for each edge router and relay, outside the /48 range of (1), used within the routing wireguard tunnels
+3. A unique /128 ULA address for each edge router and relay, outside the /48 range of (1), used within the routing wireguard tunnels (further down referred to as Routing Tunnel IP)

 VPN Relay